fmartins-andre/dashboard-for-register/README.md

 - The `VITE_API_ADDRESS` will be placed at build time, so, make sure the right values are set before build the docker image.

   I could'nt make vite recognize this variable through docker, so, the `.env` file is needed by `Dockerfile.app` file to make it work.

+- Put the string `#dashboard` in the `observação` field in the user registration screen, on "Escriba Register", to be able to use the tag `tag` in `VITE_ANALYST_PROD_FILTER` environment variable, as it'll search by users with this tag.

+ - `clerk` and `supervisor`, as options of `VITE_ANALYST_PROD_FILTER` environment variable, will search by users with `escrevente` and `supervisor` checkboxes marked on user registration screen, on "Escriba Register".

 ## Root folder scripts